Aigul9/AdventOfSQL/year2024/day07/task.md

 Download challenge data

 Create a query that returns pairs of elves who share the same primary_skill.
-The pairs should be comprised of the elf with the most and least years of experience in the primary_skill.
+The pairs should be comprised of the elf with the most (max) and least (min) years of experience in the primary_skill.

+When you have multiple elves with the same years_experience, order the elves by elf_id in ascending order.

 Your query should return:

-- The ID of the first elf in the pair
+- The ID of the first elf with the Max years experience
-- The ID of the second elf in the pair
+- The ID of the first elf with the Min years experience
 - Their shared skill

 Notes:
 - Each pair should be returned only once.
 - Elves can not be paired with themselves, a primary_skill will always have more than 1 elf.
 - Order by primary_skill, there should only be one row per primary_skill.
 - In case of duplicates order first by elf_1_id, then elf_2_id.

+In the inputs below provide one row per primary_skill in the format, with no spaces and comma separation:

+    max_years_experience_elf_id,min_years_experience_elf_id,shared_skill
+Do not use any special characters such as " or ' in your answer.

+You can achieve this by setting the following in your psql before running your query.

+    \pset format unaligned
+    \pset fieldsep ','

+You answered correctly 🎉